 The flavor of these cookies comes from the sourdough discard.
 I don't think they will turn out the same without it.

-These crackers should keep in an air-tight container up to a week.
+These crackers should stay fresh in an airtight container for up to a week.

-If you love crackers as much as we do, you should also try my Gluten Free Cheez Its recipe!!
+If you love crackers as much as we do, try my Gluten Free Cheez Its recipe!!

 If you love using sourdough, check out more of my Gluten Free Sourdough Recipes!